google/inverting-proxy/README.md

 #### Dockerfile

-You can find the Dockerfile (Debian based) under the `agent` folder. `Dockerfile` build a Go binary using a specific Golang version.
-It also uses `apt-get` to download other packages.
+There is a `Dockerfile` in the `agent` directory that can be used to build a Docker image for the agent.
+That Docker image contains the agent binary along with the following third-party packages installed via `apt-get`:

 - curl
 - git